SeattleDave.com

 Is January a Good Time to Visit Seattle?

 Seattle in January is wet, dark, and quiet after the holidays.
 That sounds gloomy, and some days are.
 But it also makes January one of the most practical months for a city-focused trip.
-Pike Place Market is easier without cruise crowds, downtown hotels can be far cheaper than in summer, and indoor attractions feel like the point of the trip rather than backup plans.
+Pike Place Market is easier without cruise crowds, downtown hotels are far cheaper than in summer, and indoor attractions feel like the point of the trip rather than backup plans.

 The right January trip is built around food, coffee, museums, ferries, neighborhoods, live music, and flexible day trips.
 The wrong January trip is built around guaranteed views of Mount Rainier, sunset photos every evening, and walking outside all day without checking the forecast.